 The first step to small business credit card processing is setting up a payment gateway account— which is different from a merchant account provider.
 All your transactions, no matter what type, are channeled through a payment gateway.
 The payment gateway’s role is simply to decline or approve a transaction.
 Here’s a look at how payment gateways work:

-- The customer pays for a good or service with their credit card.
+- The customer goes through the checkout process and pays for a good or service with their credit card.

 - Next, the authorization needs to be checked.
 The payment gateway service sends the transaction data to the merchant bank’s processor, who then routes the transaction data to the cardholder’s bank.